 - has an open V-neck top to show some skin and reduce top-heaviness

-Inverted Triangle – Your shoulders are wider that your hips.
+Inverted Triangle – Your shoulders are wider than your hips.
 Choose a tunic that has:

 - minimal detail/embellishment at the neckline so as not to emphasize your broad shoulders.

-- an open neckline to soften your broad shoulders.
+- An open neckline to soften your broad shoulders.

-- no horizontal lines which will make you look wider.
+- No horizontal lines, which will make you look wider.

 Hourglass – Your hips and bust are about equal, and you have a small defined waist.
 If you are very curvy, this look might not be for you because it hides your cute figure.
-Sometimes you can find a more fitted tunic that nips in a bit at the waist that can work or you may want to belt your tunic.
+Sometimes you can find a more fitted tunic that nips in a bit at the waist that can work, or you may want to belt your tunic.

-Rectangle– Your bust, waist and hips are about the same.
+Rectangle– Your bust, waist, and hips are about the same.
 Tunics were made for you!

 Petite – The shorter you are, the shorter the tunic should be.
 Ideally, it should hit at the hip.
 If you are average to tall, it can hit below the hip and as low as mid-thigh.